Soraya Tarzi: Women's rights

 The emancipation of women was a part of Amanullah's reform policy, and the women of the royal family, particularly his wife and sisters, acted as the role models of this change.
 Many women from Amanullah's family publicly participated in organizations and went on to become government officials later in life.
 In 1926, she said that:

 “Do not think… that our nation needs only men to serve it.
 Women should also take their part as women did in the early years of Islam.
 The valuable services rendered by women are recounted throughout history, from which we learn that women were not created solely for pleasure and comfort.
 From their examples, we learn that we must all contribute toward the development of our nation and that this can not be done without being equipped with knowledge.”

-In 1921, Tarzi founded and contributed to the first magazine for women, Ishadul Naswan (Guidance for Women) which was edited by her mother, as well as the first women's organisation, Anjuman-i Himayat-i-Niswan, which promoted women's welfare and had an office to which women could report mistreatment by their husbands, brothers, and fathers.
+In 1921, Tarzi founded and contributed to the first magazine for women, Ishadul Naswan (Guidance for Women), which was edited by her mother, as well as the first women's organisation, Anjuman-i Himayat-i-Niswan, which promoted women's welfare and had an office to which women could report mistreatment by their husbands, brothers, and fathers.
 She founded a theatre in Paghman which, although segregated for women, still gave women an opportunity to find their own social scene and break the harem seclusion.

-King Amanullah Khan said, "I am your King, but the Minister of Education is my wife — your Queen".
+King Amanullah said, "I am your King, but the Minister of Education is my wife — your Queen".
 Queen Soraya encouraged women to get education and opened the first primary school for girls in Kabul, the Masturat School (later the Ismat Malalai School), in 1921, as well as the first hospital for women, the Masturat Hospital, in 1924.
-In 1926 on the anniversary of independence from the British, Soraya gave a public speech:
+In 1926, on the anniversary of independence from the British, Soraya gave a public speech:

 "It (Independence) belongs to all of us and that is why we celebrate it.
 Do you think, however, that our nation from the outset needs only men to serve it?
 Women should also take their part as women did in the early years of our nation and Islam.
 From their examples we must learn that we must all contribute toward the development of our nation and that this cannot be done without being equipped with knowledge.
 So we should all attempt to acquire as much knowledge as possible, in order that we may render our services to society in the manner of the women of early Islam."

 She sent 15 young women to Turkey for higher education in 1928.
 These fifteen were all graduates of the Masturat middle school she had founded, mainly daughters of the royal family and government officials.